 Four years after the original Lego Movie, we needed to reacquaint the main characters with the original fans and introduce them to whole a new audience.

-The fourth movie from the Lego franchise we needed to help distinguish Lego Movie 2 from Lego Ninjango and Lego Batman.
+This movie is the fourth movie from the Lego franchise.
+We needed to help distinguish Lego Movie 2 from Lego Ninjango and Lego Batman.

 Use our successful Lego Master Builder framework to maximise reach and resonate with those who have engaged in the past drawing on our loyal teacher, pupil and family fan base.

 The joy of Lego is it brings everyone together, boys and girls, young and old and inspires teamwork to build original collaborative creations.

 The space theme within the movie presented the perfect opportunity to link with STEM topics.